rillonline/writing/kearsarge/kearsarge.md

 "Expensive," Dad said.

 "Worth it," I said.
-"It has a good energy chagrin and it stays charged Lora long while.
+"It has a good energy profile  and it stays charged for a long while.
 I'm not planning on using it.
 I'm just planning on carrying it."

 "What?"
 Simon demanded.